top of page

 Eventually I made the appointment, and about a week before I wondered if I felt a ridge in my right breast.
 I didn't know if that was new or normal, so I was pleased that it would be checked.

 It was easy to get the appointment done locally and I was fortunate to find that the mammogram was less painful than expected.
-There were a few seconds of uncomfortable pressure applied a number of times, but overall it was a real relief to get it done and put it all behind me for another 2 years - or so I'd thought at the time.
+There were a few seconds of uncomfortable pressure applied a number of times, but overall it was a real relief to get it done and put it all behind me for another 2 years - or so I thought at the time.

 bottom of page